QuestCraftPlusPlus/QuestCraft/README.md

 - All support questions should be asked inside of the QuestCraft Discord (discord.gg/questcraft) for the best experience.
 - **questcraft.net is not maintained or owned by anyone on the QuestCraft team**, they could put malware on it at any time.
 Please do not download anything from or visit questcraft.net. **Our new website is located here at [QuestCraft](https://questcraft.org/)**.
 - Pico (or any other device) support isn't planned for time being.
 Until then, use **[Vivecraft PCVR](https://www.vivecraft.org/)**.
+- NOTE: When installing (supported) mods on your Quest, you may face issues, ranging from unexpected behavior to crashes!
+If you experience any, please [file an issue](https://github.com/QuestCraftPlusPlus/QuestCraft/issues/new/choose)!

 ## Controls

 ![There's supposed to be controls here](/Control.png)